FelixHenninger/lab.js/docs/reference/canvas.rst

 Why canvas?
 ^^^^^^^^^^^

-You might be wondering: HTML largely deals with showing rectangles and text on screen, so if a canvas basically does the same thing, why, then, is it useful?
+You might be wondering: ``HTML`` largely deals with showing rectangles and text on screen, so if a canvas basically does the same thing, why, then, is it useful?
 The primary reason is that browsers are often doing more work for us than we realize.
-In particular, for any HTML content, it is the browser's responsibility to  maintain the layout of the page.
+In particular, for any ``HTML`` content, it is the browser's responsibility to  maintain the layout of the page.
 Whenever a page's content changes, browsers need to recalculate the layout, to make sure that any newly inserted text pushes the content below further downward, that all text is wrapped neatly around newly inserted images, and that all style rules are maintained.
 You might imagine this process like continuously trying to layout a newspaper's front page while new content is added and deleted simultaneously.
 Naturally, this process takes time, and if we rely on the browser to react very quickly and update the display rapidly in response to our changing the content, the resulting delay might be too long, resulting in lag.

-A ``canvas`` does away with continuous layout recalculation, and instead provides us with space on which we can happily paint and collage the content ourselves.
+A ``Canvas`` does away with continuous layout recalculation, and instead provides us with space on which we can happily paint and collage the content ourselves.
 The browser no longer assumes responsibility for our layout, but leaves us to squiggle at our hearts' content.
 If things overlap, no worries --